 - Obstetrics – Antepartum, Intrapartum, Postpartum.

 - Gynecology only- Inpatient & Outpatient GYN focus, including REI, Urogyn and Oncology

 - Office Practice and Women’s Health only - Primary Care, Office GYN, Office Surgery & Family Planning focus

 Each Selective can include “Cross Content Areas,” such as

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-Unlike the past recertification exam, the OCC written exam is offered only once annually at the spring ACOOG clinical meeting; the next being March 28, 2017 in Palm Springs, CA. Although the examination can be taken during the last two years of the OCC cycle, you must pass the written exam by the end of your six-year cycle.
-Come to one of our fall courses - either September 14-18 or November 16-20 to jump start your studying.
+The OCC written exam is now computerized and offered in the spring and fall.
+Next year you can choose dates annually during the week of March 12-17 and September 24-29 at all Pearson VUE centers.
+The examination can be taken during the last two years of the OCC cycle, but you must pass the written exam by the end of your six-year cycle.
+Come to one of our fall courses – either September 13-17 or November 15-19 to jump start your studying.

 In addition, you need to complete your Practice Performance Assessments (PPA) in a six year OCC cycle.
 According to a convoluted table on the FAQ's on AOBOG site, the number of PPA's and which one is mandatory change according to the year of recertification.
 Example is next year (2017) is 4 PPA's with one being the effective communication module.
 Beginning in 2018 and forward it is 5 PPA's including the mandatory one.

 All required PPA's must be completed by September 15th of the year of recertification.